chrisfcarroll/VanillaJS-NodesActionsMarkup/ultimate-noughts-and-crosses/README.md

 # Ultimate Noughts and Crosses 🚀

-A small game example of vanillaJS with unit tests using [Nodes-Actions-Markup](../)
+A small game example of vanillaJS using [Nodes-Actions-Markup](../), including commandline unit tests.

 - HTML5
 - CSS